- Does your child need to lose weight?

-Plenty of exercise, along with the right nutrition, is the best weight loss plan that for teenagers.
+Plenty of exercise, along with the right nutrition, is the best weight loss plan for teenagers.
 Regardless of what your child eats, he or she needs to indulge in some physical activity.
 Your teen could start with a mild form of exercise such as walking, swimming, yoga, or Pilates, for one hour a day.
 Suryanamaskar is one yogasana that can help someone lose weight quickly when practiced regularly, and in the right way.

 3. Weight loss diets for teenagers

 Diet is perhaps the most important factor to consider for losing weight.
 If your teenager is overweight or obese, then planning a healthy meal for him or her becomes essential.
 In this section, we give you a few sample diet plans that you can try or base your teenager’s diet plan on.

 Ideal for overweight teenagers with a not-so-active lifestyle, this diet tells you what type of foods to eat and how much to eat to shed the extra kilos quickly (8).
 Talk to your physician before starting this meal plan.